0x00

 ; whoami

-Now I'm a software engineer with 18 years of professional experience, specializing over the last five years in distributed systems.
-Day to day that means designing systems, keeping software quality high, and helping complex projects ship, across the whole stack: backend services, front-end apps, and the infrastructure.
-I'm collaborative by default.
-I've led agile teams and worked as a tech lead, where the real work is the team you make faster.
+Day to day, I'm designing systems, keeping software quality high, and helping complex projects ship across the whole stack, primarily backend and cloud, with hands-on work across the modern frontend stack when the work calls for it.
+I've also led agile teams as a tech lead, where the real work is enabling the team to deliver consistently and quickly.

 Zak Farrington